zelikos/akzelbot/README.md

 ## Intro

 My custom Twitch chat bot, formerly written in Python as a CLI app.

-Rewriting in Vala and GTK has begun to make it a GUI app.
+Rewrite is in progress to make it a GUI app using Vala and GTK.
+Currently non-functional.

 ## Credit:
 Python CLI version initially based on [BadNidalee's bot](https://github.com/BadNidalee/ChatBot)